S545232/first-repo/README.md

 # first-repo

-Just a basic repository to play around with
+Just a basic repository to play around with git